Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Concluding Remarks

 \chapter{Concluding Remarks}

-Recently, the generalizations of machine learning in Hilbert spaces to Banach spaces become a popular problem.
-The technique point of the generalizations is that the general Banach spaces may not possess any inner product to express the orthogonality in the learning algorithms.
-Some papers~\cite{Zhou2003, MicchelliPontil2004,ZhangXuZhang2009,FasshauerHickernellYe2013} begin to develop the learning analysis in the typical Banach spaces.
-Unfortunately, the theory of the learning problems in the Banach spaces are still partially understood such as what kernels are the reproducing kernels of RKBSs, or what RKBSs have the $1$-norm structures.
-In this article, we generalize the general and specialized theory of the primary learning methods -- the reproducing properties in Hilbert spaces to Banach spaces.
+Recently, developing machine learning method in Banach spaces became a popular research subject.
+The technique point of this research is that general Banach spaces may not possess any inner product to express the orthogonality in the learning algorithms.
+Papers~\cite{Zhou2003, MicchelliPontil2004,ZhangXuZhang2009,FasshauerHickernellYe2013} began to develop the learning analysis in the special Banach spaces.
+The notion of the reproducing kernel Banach space was first introduced in \cite{ZhangXuZhang2009}.
+However, the theory of the machine learning in the Banach spaces are still partially understood.
+Many problems remain to answer, such as what kernels are the reproducing kernels of RKBSs, or what RKBSs have the $1$-norm structures.
+In this article, we develop the general and specialized theory of the primary learning methods -- the reproducing properties in Banach spaces.